 Education for children with FHS is one of the big concerns for parents and the information provided here as a guidance for teachers, should be adhered to as much as possible; this is aimed to help the child have a positive learning experience.
 Click Here to view.
 Support on a one-to one basis would be suggested in an Educational environment, with specialized help.

 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing this disorder, prevent physicians from developing a complete picture of associated symptoms and prognosis.
-It is therefore important to note the following description of FHS, comes directly from reports from parents, qualified medical professionals and academic jounals, rather than a typical diagnosis.
+It is therefore important to note the following description of FHS, comes directly from reports from parents, qualified medical professionals and academic journals.

 Sensory; High and Low pain threshold, Hypersensitivities to sensory input, Hypo sensitivities to sensory input, Hypersensitivity To Sounds, Hyposensitivity To Sounds, Hyposensitivity To Oral Input and Hypersensitivity To Oral Input.
 For a breakdown, please follow this link to our Sensory Processing Disorder section.